 I began picking my way through the sharp rocks, with no shoes, as Robbie and Amy insisted I give them my water.

-Jason had just walked up, also looking for water, and now the chorus of “Give me your water.” became angrier and more insistent.
-I was becoming a little nervous, when they spotted the cache, and stepped to the side so as not to be trampled, before turning to slowly pick my way back to my tarp.
-We had jumped to mid-book in “Lord of the Flies,” all in one day.
+Jason had just walked up, also looking for water, and now the chorus of “Give me your water” became angrier and more insistent.
+I was becoming a little nervous when they suddenly spotted the cache, and I stepped to the side to not be trampled.
+Turning around, I slowly picked my way back to my tarp.

 I could hear the cries of joy as I began to drift back off to sleep.